 Shade of the Morning Sun is a collection of linked short stories (or novel in stories) about the same characters – a family of three generations, starting with the ‘middle generation’ – Carrie and Jon.

-- You can also jump between stories when a story features a hyperlink to story that is related, for example a background story that is not required but will enhance your experience of the present story.
+- You can also jump between stories when a story features a hyperlink to story that is related.

-I also have stories that overlap in time but can be read separately.
-For example, “The One I Tried To Destroy (III)” and “That Imaginary Desert” both place on the same day with the same protagonist, but you can also read them separately.
+I also have stories that overlap in time and can be read both separately or as part of the same whole.
+For example, “The One I Tried To Destroy” is overlapped by “That Imaginary Desert”.
+Both take place on the same day with the same protagonist, but you can also read them separately.
 I plan to do plenty more of those.

-There aren’t stories about all characters yet or stories enough to use all filter options equally, but the 40+ stories (and many more scenes and vignettes) should give you a good impression of where the project is heading, as well as an engaging reading experience!
+There aren’t stories about all characters yet or stories enough to use all filter options equally, but the 70+ stories and vignettes should give you a good impression of where the project is heading, as well as an engaging reading experience!